-AMATS is the acronym for Anchorage Metropolitan Area Transportation Solutions, the federally recognized Metropolitan Planning Organization (MPO).
+AMATS is the acronym for Anchorage Metropolitan Area Transportation System, the federally recognized Metropolitan Planning Organization (MPO).
 AMATS was created as a multiagency team that works together to plan and fund the transportation system in the Anchorage Bowl and Chugiak-Eagle River areas when federal funds are being used.
 These federal funds are generated from gasoline taxes paid by the motoring public.
 The State of Alaska Legislature authorizes appropriations and general obligation bonds.
 Additional funding is generated by local municipal bonds, as well.

 Primary Functions of AMATS:

 - PLAN Anchorage’s long-term transportation system needs for all modes of transportation.
 The AMATS 2035 Metropolitan Transportation Plan (MTP) illustrates the travel system envisioned to accommodate the community in the next 20 years.